okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-basic-sign-in/main/nodejs/integrationsteps.md

 ### Your app displays the sign-in page

 Build a sign-in page that captures both the username and password of the user.
-See the following image for an example of the sign-in page.
+See the following image for an example of a sign-in page.

 <div class="half wireframe-border">